Who can get married

 You should inform the Department for Work and Pensions (DWP) that you are, or have been, married by cohabitation with habit and repute when you make a claim for the benefit.

 Forcing someone to marry without their full and free consent is against the law in Scotland and an abuse of their human rights.
-If you are afraid that you may be forced into a marriage in this country, or that someone in this country may be planning to force you into a marriage while you are abroad, the police should be contacted.
-This is also the case where you are worried that someone you know is about to be forced into a marriage.
+If you are afraid that you may be forced into a marriage in this country, or that someone in this country may be planning to force you into a marriage while you are abroad, you should contact the police.
+This is also the case if you are worried that someone you know is about to be forced into a marriage.
 Forced marriage is a criminal offence, punishable by up to 7 years in prison and/or a fine.

-You can also apply to court for a Forced Marriage Protection Order, which can stop a wide range of behaviour, for example, it can forbid someone to:-
+You can also apply to court for a forced marriage protection order, which can stop a wide range of behaviour, for example:

 It can also require someone to reveal where you are.
-Anyone who breaks a Forced Marriage Protection Order can be sent to prison for up to two years and receive a fine of up to £10,000.
+Anyone who breaks a forced marriage protection order can be sent to prison for up to 2 years and receive a fine of up to £10,000.

-If you are the victim of a forced marriage or if you are worried about someone who is at risk of being forced into a marriage, as well as contacting the police, you could also contact the National Domestic Abuse and Forced Marriage Helpline Scotland, which is a free, confidential helpline available 24 hours a day and staffed by trained advisers.
-The Helpline number cannot be traced.
+If you are the victim of a forced marriage or if you are worried about someone who is at risk of being forced into a marriage, as well as contacting the police, you could also contact Scotland's Domestic Abuse and Forced Marriage Helpline.
+This is a free, confidential helpline available 24 hours a day and staffed by trained advisers.
 There is information about forced marriage on the website and this is available in different languages.

-If you are afraid that you may be forced into marriage abroad, you should, before travelling, contact the Forced Marriages Unit for advice.
+If you're afraid that you may be forced into marriage abroad, you should contact the Forced Marriages Unit for advice before travelling.

 National Records of Scotland